Godfrey22152/Canary-Deployment-with-Argo-Rollout/README.md

 **Prometheus integration** allows the rollout to be gated by **real-time metrics**.
 If key performance indicators (KPIs) mentioned above fails, the rollout is **automatically aborted**.
 A rollback is also triggered if any metric falls below the defined failure conditions.

 ### **Prometheus Analysis Components:** 📊
-- The **[AnalysisTemplate]([analysis-template.yaml](https://github.com/Godfrey22152/Canary-Deployment-with-Argo-Rollout/blob/main/Manifest_Files/analysis-template.yaml))** uses Prometheus queries to monitor the canary deployment.
+- The **[Analysis Template](https://github.com/Godfrey22152/Canary-Deployment-with-Argo-Rollout/blob/main/Manifest_Files/analysis-template.yaml)** uses Prometheus queries to monitor the canary deployment.
 It tracks five key metrics:

 1. 🎯 **Success Rate:** Ensures the new version meets a success threshold of **`≥ 95%`** and rollbacks if success rate is **`< 90%`**.
 2. 🚀 **Error Rate:** Monitors failures; rollback is triggered if less than **`95%`** of requests succeed.